scikit-adaptation/skada-bench/README.md

 To install the necessary requirements to run a benchmark, use the following commands:

-1. Install the dependencies listed in the `requirements.txt` file:
+1. Install the benchopt library:
    ```bash
    pip install git+https://github.com/benchopt/benchopt.git
    ```